 Miscellaneous Bonarva and New Bern accounts, including inventory of linens, bedding, dishes, and furniture; slave lists; notes on religious devotions, books, remedies and cures; and mathematical problems.

-Accounts with various individuals for goods and services, and a list of slaves given blankets.
+Accounts with various individuals for goods and services, and a list of enslaved people given blankets.

 Accounts of Ebenezer Pettigrew as executor of the estate of Nathaniel Phelps.